HFX407 Emissions and Microbiota: a path to sustainable animal production

 Presence and active participation in the course and in the group work are prerequisites for participating in the exam.

-Portfolio assessment: presentation, report, paper writing, and presence and active participation in the course.
+Portfolio assessment: presentation, paper writing, and presence and active participation in the course.
 Passed / not passed.

-PhD (and master) students
+Master and PhD students

 Reduction of credits:

 Examination details: Portfolio assessment: Passed / Not Passed